-9) There is one truth; true knowledge of our being, within and without, which is the essence of Wisdom.10) There is one path; annihilation of the false ego in the real (later alternative; “the effacement of the limited self in the Unlimited”), which raises the mortal to immortality, in which resides all perfection.
+10) There is one path; annihilation of the false ego in the real (later alternative; “the effacement of the limited self in the Unlimited”), which raises the mortal to immortality, in which resides all perfection.

 While, as I noted, highly controversial within the orthodox Muslim community, his message of love, harmony, and beauty has continued to find resonances ever since.
 Here’s a delightful account of his meeting with the Zen priest Nyogen Senzaki told by the old priest.
 I find it an interesting expression of the non dual perspective which I personally consider the living current that informs all mystical traditions.

 In 1927, on his first visit back to India in nearly twenty years, he unexpectedly died of influenza.
 Inayat Khan was only forty-five years old.
 His principal heir shifted her affiliation to the Zoroastrian born Hindu sage Meher Baba, leaving the remanent of Inayat Khan’s organization in disarray.
 Eventually Inayat Khan’s sons Vilayat Inayat Khan, and Hidayat Inayat Khan, and the American Samuel Lewis emerged as the principal leaders of Hazrat Inayat Khan’s inheritance.